-3) For each path, a time estimation (BCET, TCET and WCET) is obtained based on the configured hardware model for the target platform.
+3) For each path, a time estimate (BCET, TCET and WCET) is obtained based on the configured hardware model for the target platform.

 The hardware model is the main functionality of the execution time estimation tool.
-This model intends to address the third sub-problem of the execution time estimation problem (the analysis of the individual execution times for each machine instruction) by considering internal architectural features of the target platform's hardware.
+This model addresses the third sub-problem of the execution time estimation problem (the analysis of the individual execution times for each machine instruction) by considering internal architectural features of the target platform's hardware.